Highline College

 Mission Statement

-To support the College’s mission of teaching, research, and public service by providing timely, relevant, and accurate budget and grant information to the college community.
+To support the College’s mission of teaching, research, and public service by providing timely, relevant, and accurate budget and grant information to the college community, and continue a culture of fiscal responsibilty contributing to the financial success and stability of Highline College.

 Contact Information